jayeen28/falcon-boilerplate/README.md

 # Falcon Boilerplate

 Falcon Boilerplate is a service-based Node.js backend boilerplate that will help you kickstart and manage your projects more efficiently.
+This REST API server boilerplate is built upon a powerful stack of technologies, including Express.js, Socket.io, and Prisma with postgresql, to provide a comprehensive solution for web service development and database management.

 ## Getting Started

 Follow these steps to get started with Falcon Boilerplate:

-1. **Folder Renaming**: Start by renaming the `demo_ssl` folder to `ssl` and `demo_settings` to `settings`.
+1. **Folder Renaming**: <br> Start by renaming the `demo_ssl` folder to `ssl` and `demo_settings` to `settings`.
 This step ensures that your SSL certificates and application settings are correctly set up.

-2. **Configuration**: Configure your application settings in the `settings/dev.js` file for development and `settings/prod.js` for production.
+2. **Configuration**: <br> Configure your application settings in the `settings/dev.js` file for development and `settings/prod.js` for production.
 Ensure that you specify the necessary configurations for your project, such as API keys, and other environment-specific settings.

-3. **Install Dependencies**: Run the following command to install project dependencies:
+3. **Install Dependencies**: <br> Run the following command to install project dependencies:

     ```bash
     npm install